Davidsksilva/simple-render-engine/README.md

 # Simple Render Engine

-A Simple 3D Game Engine under development, using OpenGL, ImGui and GLFW.
+A Simple 3DvRendering Engine, using OpenGL, ImGui and GLFW.

 ## Getting Started